Rubber Molding: The Definitive Guide

 Engineering-related fields like aerospace rely on the elasticity of molded rubber products for seals and gaskets.
 In contrast, the plumbing industry prefers rubber for its water resistance and tightness.
 Finally, the electronics industry fully uses rubber’s elasticity, water tightness, and insulating properties.

-Here is a simple breakdown of several industries that use rubber molding.
+Here is a simple breakdown of several manufacturing industries that use rubber molding.
 And a few examples of their primary desired rubber property and everyday commercial products.

 IndustryDesired PropertyRubber Products